Krukov/cashews/Readme.md

 ```

 Cashews provide the tag system: you can tag cache keys, so they will be stored in a separate [SET](https://redis.io/docs/data-types/sets/)
 to avoid high load on redis storage.
-To use the tags in a more efficient ways please use it with the client side feature
+To use the tags in a more efficient way please use it with the client side feature

 ```python
 from cashews import cache